 Now that you know whether your contract falls under federal or state prevailing wage law, you probably want to know what the heck the rate is.

-To find out the prevailing wage you must pay employees, use the DOL’s Wage Determination On Line (WDOL) website.
+Use the DOL’s website to find out the prevailing wage you must pay employees.
 This website provides general wage determinations by area.
 In some cases, this may be enough for your project.

 However, the agency your government contract is through may need to obtain a specific wage determination through the Department of Labor.
 If the government agency does contact the DOL, the DOL’s Wage and Hour Division (WHD) conducts a survey to determine the prevailing wage rate.
 The government agency then includes the prevailing wage in your contract.